By Rick Steves and Gene Openshaw

-If you don’t get a Firenze Card, and don’t plan to book a private guide, it’s smart to make reservations at the often-crowded Accademia and Uffizi Gallery.
+If you don't get a Firenze Card, and don't plan to book a private guide, it's smart to make reservations at the often-crowded Accademia and Uffizi Gallery.
 Reservations are mandatory to climb the Duomo's dome.
 Some other Florence sights — including the Bargello, Medici Chapels, and Pitti Palace — offer reservations, but they are generally not necessary.
 The Brancacci Chapel officially requires a reservation, but it's usually possible to get it on the spot at the chapel or in advance at the Palazzo Vecchio.

 There are several ways to make a reservation: